o3de/ROSConDemo/docker/README.md

 # Dockerfile for running the ROSConDemo

-The dockerfile defined in this path will prepare the appropiate ROS2 package (Ubuntu 20.04/Focal Galactic or Ubuntu 22.04/Jammy + Humble) based environment and build the components necessary to run the O3DE demo project simulator through the O3DE engine.
+The dockerfile defined in this path will prepare the appropiate ROS2 package (Ubuntu 20.04/Focal Galactic or Ubuntu 22.04/Jammy + Humble) based environment and build the components necessary to run the ROSCon demo project simulator through the O3DE engine.

 ## Prerequisites